endurantgames/cosmiclegends/src/classes/expert.md

 :   When you chose your skills, you picked one as your
     Prime Skill.
-Whenever you use that skill in a roll, add 2 dice instead of 1 die.
+Whenever you use that skill in a roll, add 3 dice instead of 1 die.

-    If you chose a Prime Fighting Style instead of a Prime Skill, double the number of dice that Fighting Style provides.
+    If you chose a Prime Fighting Style instead of a Prime Skill, triple the number of dice that Fighting Style provides.

 ::::::::::::::::::::::::::::::::::::::::::

-### Volume 1 Abilities
+### Volume 1 Expert Class Abilities {#list-expert-abilities-v1}

 At the start of Volume 1, choose two abilities from this list.